CAVE: Controllable Authorship Verification Explanations: Reproducibility

 \section{Reproducibility}

 For all our experiments, we report (1) the complete hyperparameter setting and any bounds explored (Appendix \ref{app:hparams}) as well as the sizes and versions/pretrained-model links of all models used, (2) the time taken per experiment, and infrastructure used, (3) descriptions of datasets, and demonstrations used to sample rationales from \gptft.
-Further, we have also submitted all codes as supplementary material.
+Further, we have released all our codes and our training/test data at \href{https://github.com/INK-USC/Controllable-AV-Explanations}{github.com/INK-USC/Controllable-AV-Explanations}.

 \paragraph{\textsc{Llama-3} Usage and License.} Note that we were granted access to download and use \llamath from \url{https://huggingface.co/meta-llama/Meta-Llama-3-8B}.
 While we train a local \llamath, we do not release the trained model; we submit only the script and data used to train the model.
 Also note that we adhere to the intended use case for \llamath, i.e., ``Llama 3 is intended for commercial and research use in English.
 Instruction tuned models are intended for assistant-like chat, whereas pretrained models can be adapted for a variety of natural language generation tasks.''